mlevans0/altmetric-details-page-api-docs/source/data-endpoints-citations.rst

 Pagination
 ==========
 Results from this endpoint are paginated.
-To help with paging through the list of results a ``query`` object is embeded in each response.
+To help with paging through the list of results a ``query`` object is embedded in each response.

 .. list-table::
    :widths: 20 80